-Intern schedule\
+Intern schedule

-The Program Director will provide interns with personal schedules that will appropriately place them in the facilities located in the various cluster areas in the state in the internship year.
+The Program Director will provide student/interns with personal schedules that will appropriately place them in the facilities located in the various cluster areas in the state in the internship year.
 A general outline of the internship schedule is found on page 19 of the MDI Handbook.

-- 1. The Program Director, in consultation with preceptors with major rotations, will review applications and intern personal goals to appropriately schedule interns in the affiliated facilities. - 2.
-The Program Director will share the planned schedules with individual interns. - 3.
-The Program Director reserves the right to change the schedule as needed and will notify the intern of any changes
+- 1. The Program Director, in consultation with preceptors with major rotations, will review applications and student/intern personal goals to appropriately schedule student/interns in the affiliated facilities. - 2.
+The Program Director will share the planned schedules with individual student/interns. - 3.
+The Program Director reserves the right to change the schedule as needed and will notify the student/intern of any changes.

-Supervised practice hours\
+Supervised practice hours

-Interns will complete 1050 supervised practice hours throughout the duration of the program.
+Policy: Student/interns will complete 1050 supervised practice hours throughout the duration of the program.
 Additional program hours will be completed during the initial orientation and professional development weeks.

-- 1. Interns are required to notify the Program Director or Assistant Directors if any days of supervised practice are missed due to illness or injury. - 2.
-Any time that is missed during the supervised practice rotation due to injury or illness needs to be re-scheduled and made-up.
+1. Student/interns are required to notify the Program Director or Assistant Directors if any days of supervised practice are missed due to illness or injury.

+2. Any time that is missed during the supervised practice rotation due to injury or illness needs to be re-scheduled and made-up.
 This will ensure successful completion of required number of supervised practice hours.

-Access to MDI Program Handbook\
+Access to MDI Program Handbook

-Policy: The MDI Program Handbook is available to prospective students and applicants on the MDI website.

-Procedures: The Program Directors will maintain the MDI Program Handbook.
-The most current version will be made available on the MDI website.
-Once a student has been accepted into the program and completed an agreement to participate in MDI, they will be sent an electronic copy of the program handbook.
+Policy: The MDI Program Handbook is available to prospective students and applicants on the version will be made available on the MDI website.
+Once a student has been accepted into the program and completed an agreement to participate in MDI, he/she will be sent an electronic copy of the program handbook.